 Methods Screening and Abstraction Process

 We screen titles and abstracts independently in duplicate.
 Any citation identified by either of the screeners as potentially relevant is advanced to full text review.
 Two independent investigators then screen full texts for inclusion; any discrepancies are resolved by discussion between the two screeners and, when necessary, with a senior member of the review team.
-All screening and data abstraction is done in pairs (two of AMD, ZY, MB or SM).
+All screening and data abstraction is done in pairs.

 We categorize the use of concomitant therapy by whether topical anti-inflammatory treatments (e.g., corticosteroids, calcineurin inhibitors) is permitted.
 For studies where patients use topical medications as “rescue” therapy only and are subsequently excluded from the trial, we categorize the study as not allowing topical therapy.
 For each outcome, when available, we extract data for short-term (≤16 weeks) and long-term (>16 weeks) time points.
 Within each short- and long-term period, we extract outcome data at the latest reported endpoint during active treatment.
 We define active treatment duration as the time from baseline to the last administered dose plus the interval between doses (e.g., if a medication is given every 4 weeks and the last dose is given at 12 weeks, the active treatment duration is considered 16 weeks).
 For studies where safety outcomes are reported only after an off-treatment monitoring period, we assign those results to the active treatment timeframe so that our analysis reflected the treatment exposure (e.g., for 16 weeks of active treatment with safety follow-up reported at 24 weeks, we consider that safety data to pertain to 16 weeks of treatment).
 Studies where the analytic population for an outcome differs from the baseline population, and baseline values for the outcome measure were only provided for the baseline population, we used that baseline value.

-For efficacy outcomes the relevant data includes the mean change from baseline and a measure of variance.
+For continuous efficacy outcomes the relevant data includes the mean change from baseline and a measure of variance.
 If data are not reported as change from baseline, we use the mean baseline and follow-up values.
 When mean percentage change from baseline was reported, we converted the data to mean change from baseline if baseline values were provided, assuming equal variances at baseline and follow-up and correlation between baseline and follow-up of 0.5.
-For withdrawals and serious adverse events, we extracted the number of individuals experiencing the event and the number included in the analysis.
+For binary efficacy outcomes and safety outcomes (withdrawals and serious adverse events), we extracted the number of individuals experiencing the event and the number included in the analysis.
 If results are only available in figures with exact values not given, we use Engauge Digitizer software version 10.11 to estimate the values.
 Two reviewers derive estimates independently and we used the mean of their estimates.

 Methods Data Analysis

 We perform network meta-analysis for each outcome using a random-effects model within a Bayesian framework using the gemtc R package.
+Our statistical code can be downloaded here.
 We include random effects on the treatment parameters, which allows each study to have a different but related treatment effect.
 The between-study variance (heterogeneity) is assumed to be constant for every treatment comparison.
 We use non-informative prior distributions for efficacy model parameters given current uncertainty of the relative effectiveness of the treatments.
-Because of the sparseness of data for withdrawals and serious adverse events, we conduct analyses using a more informative log-normal prior for the heterogeneity parameter (Turner et al. Stat Med.
+Because of the sparseness of data for withdrawals and serious adverse events, we conduct analyses of binary outcomes using a more informative log-normal prior for the heterogeneity parameter (Turner et al. Stat Med.
 2015;34(6):984-998).
 Specifically, we assume a reasonable bound would capture the treatment effects, as in the context of pharmaceutical interventions, it is very unlikely that an OR will be greater than 30 or less than 1/30 (Golder et al. PLoS medicine.
 2016;13(9):e1002127).
 Hence, we use a normal prior on the log odds ratios such that the 95% coverage includes log(1/30) to log(30).
 We assess convergence of 4 chains by the Gelman-Rubin statistic and visual inspection of trace plots.
-We planned to assess coherence (also called consistency) by comparing the direct and indirect evidence using a node-splitting approach (Dias et al. Stat Med.
+We assess coherence (also called consistency) by comparing the direct and indirect evidence using a node-splitting approach (Dias et al. Stat Med.
 2010;29(7-8):932-944).
-However, the geometry of our networks, particularly the paucity of head to head trials, precludes planned evaluations of consistency at this stage.
-Once sufficient evidence is available to evaluate consistency, we will do so in future updates of our NMA.

 We planned to pool studies of 8-16 weeks of treatment separately from studies >16 weeks of treatment and studies of children separately from studies of adults.
+Studies who population includes both adolescents and adults (age 12 and over) and where data stratified by age is not available are analyzed with the adult trials.
 A paucity of long-term and pediatric trials to date limits analyses to short-term trials in adults.
 A general rule of thumb is to have at least the same number of studies as treatments (e.g., a minimum of 3 studies in a network with placebo plus 2 active treatments).
 We plan to perform analyses with for children and for long-term data once this criteria is met.

 For medications studied at different doses, we treat each dosing regimen as its own network node so that sub-optimal doses in early trials do not bias the effect estimates for doses ultimately used in practice.
 Within each outcome domain, we analyze each scale separately when there were sufficient data.
 In separate analyses, we combine all scales within each outcome domain using standardized mean difference.
 For these analyses, we interpreted summary effect estimates <0.2 as small, 0.2-0.8 as moderate and >0.8 as large (Cohen J. Statistical power analysis for the behavioral sciences.
 2nd ed.
 Hillsdale, N.J.: L. Erlbaum Associates; 1988).